Tagovailoa wins first NFL start as Dolphins down Rams

 But Miami (4-3), which has won three straight games, scored 28 consecutive

-first-half points, thanks in large part to four turnovers by Rams quarterback
+first-half points to take an insurmountable 28-7 lead, thanks in large part to

 While Goff -- a fifth-year pro -- made rookie-type mistakes for the Rams